 click to hear audio Colin in an extract from a Weetabix Partners In Profit segment.
 This was an emergency edition, only to be broadcast in the event of the scheduled tape not arriving on the ship.
 It is taken from a cassette of Caroline commercials issued by Offshore Echo's and used with kind permission.
 Both recordings have been kindly donated by Lynne Sims, from Martin Lynch's collection (duration 43 seconds)

 Robin Best Robin Best was born in York on 7th August 1948 but moved to Scarborough when he was ten.
 The Pirate Radio Hall of Fame asked him to tell us a bit about his life and career, including his time on Radio 270: “Before Radio 270, I went away to art college to study advertising photography on a three year course but I didn't stick at it.
 So I found myself back in Scarborough working for a pittance as a merchandiser in a big local department store.
 Wilf Proudfoot, an ex-Yorkshire Tory MP, owned five or six local supermarkets in and around Scarborough.
 The one nearest to his home, in a smart suburb to the north of Scarborough, was earmarked as a mini-department store.
 In mid-summer 1966 Wilf turned up out of the blue at my then girlfriend's house and asked me to work for him, fitting out his new retail venture.
 Where he got my name from, I've absolutely no idea.
 The only connection I had to him was that I was on slight nodding acquaintance with his son.
 So I helped him out with the creation of his suburban store.
 We worked in the store at night after the supermarket had closed and of course Wilf ensured that his latest ‘toy’, Radio 270, was playing loudly over the speakers while we worked.
 A cunning plan occurred to him in autumn 1966 and he called me up to his house for a meet.
 ‘How would you like to be a DJ on my station?’.
 I was staggered.
 It was something that had never occurred to me.
 Much later he explained that part of his plan was to replace all the ‘mid-Atlantic’ accents with local Yorkshire accents - after all, the bulk of the station's revenue came from local repeat advertising.”
 Robin was set up in a spare room at Wilf Proudfoot's house with a tape recorder, record deck and a pile of singles - and told to practice being a DJ.
 Every night after work he would go round to the house and make a one hour demo tape.
 After a few weeks of this, he was told he was ready and sent out to the ship.
 Robin said: “I was introduced to Vince ‘Rusty’ Allen and told that he would act as my mentor.
 For weeks 1 and 2 of my life on the ocean wave, I sat in with Rusty on his morning show learning the use of the technology and joining in with his cheery banter.
 I also started to take part in the news-reading shifts.
 Then my apprenticeship really got under way when they allowed me to broadcast exactly what music I wanted between the hours of 1 and 2am, when they were normally closed down.
 I can't remember exactly when I got a normal daytime show but I do remember that Brendan Power left to take up another job.
 I didn't get his afternoon show but I did get the evening show, 9 until midnight, which was where I really wanted to be.”
 Robin stayed with 270 until the late spring of 1967.
 In early 1968 he joined a firm of bookmakers where he spent the rest of his working life.
 Married to Sheila, they lived in Leeds, West Yorkshire.
 Sadly Robin passed away on 21st May 2021.
-(There are more of Robin's memories of Radio 270 here.)
+(There are more of Robin's memories of Radio 270 here and some of his photos here.)

 Alan Black Alan Black was born in Rosyth on 15th January 1943 and had previously worked as a commercial artist.
 He entered a competition organised by Radio Scotland and The Daily Record to find a new broadcaster and won a job on the station, joining in time for its launch at Hogmanay 1965.
 Radio Scotland broadcast from a former lightship, the Comet, then anchored in the Firth of Forth.
 In September 1966 Alan travelled south to join “Swinging” Radio England but it closed down soon after his arrival.
 He stayed aboard the ship working for its sweet music sister station, Britain Radio.
 This was relaunched as Radio 355 the following year and Alan continued to broadcast on this new station.
 According to Offshore Echo's magazine, Alan used Flamingo by Herb Alpert & the Tijuana Brass and, later, Wooden Heart by the Gary Blake Orchestra as theme tunes.
 Radio 355 closed down just ahead of the introduction of the Marine Offences Act.
 A highly proficient cartoonist, Alan then worked on the Beatles animated film Yellow Submarine.
 He continued to broadcast for many years on Radio One and was one of the presenters of Sounds Of The Seventies and In Concert.
 His cartoons also appeared in Radio Times.
 For a couple of examples of Alan's cartooning skills, see Jack Curtiss' memorabilia page.
 After his time at Radio One, Alan worked for Polydor Records but eventually turned his back on the music business.
 When the Radio England reunion took place in May 2006, Alan was not able to attend because of poor health.
 Only his closest friends knew how seriously ill he was and he died in March 2007.
 The Pirate Radio Hall of Fame's tribute to Alan is here.
 (With many thanks to Raoul Verolleman for this photo.
 There are more pictures of Alan in Look Boden's photo album and Tom Collins's photo album, as well as a more recent one, taken in 2005, here.)